Babug01/AWS-SQS-Project/README.md

 3. Back to AWS console, on `Code entry type`, select `Upload a .ZIP file`, select the ZIP file from your machine.
 On `Triggers`, click, `Add trigger`.
 On `Rule`, select `Create a new rule`, for `Rule name` type `everymin`, for `Rule type` choose `Schedule expression`, type `rate(1 minute)`, then click `Submit` and Click `Save`.

 ### Test:
-You can test using AWS Console or AWS CLI, I will show you how to test using the CLI:
+You can test using AWS Console or AWS CLI

 ## Nice!!